Undergraduate Advising Guide

 How do you know who to see about a specific question or advising need?

 Advising within the department is divided into three main functions: advising for course selection/registration/hold removal; complex advising situations; and advising for long-term and career planning.

-- Understanding the SASS audit
+- Understanding your degree audit

 - Developing a class schedule

 - Selecting classes based on a student's interests

 - Psychology minor requirements

 - Course Substitutions

 - Course Waiting Lists